-Are these standards mainly for On-Line (as defined by IRS) providers?
+Are these standards mainly for online (as defined by IRS) providers?

-The requirement to report security incidents applies to all Authorized IRS e-file Providers.
-The other five apply only to e-file Providers that actively participate in Online Filing of individual income tax returns.
+The requirement to report security incidents applies to all authorized IRS e-file providers.
+The other five apply only to e-file providers that actively participate in online filing of individual income tax returns.

 The Extended Validation SSL certificate (EVSSL) would offer little additional security relative to the standard SSL certificate of equal encryption "strength."
-In addition, EVSSL could limit the number of browsers e-file providers could support.
+In addition, EVSSL could limit the number of browsers E-File providers could support.

 We do not require EVSSL because of its encryption "strength" or because of the highly visible and informative way EVSSL-compatible browsers display EVSSL certificates.
 We require EVSSL because EVSSL is the only type of SSL certificate whose issuance is subject to a uniform and strict set of standards for authentication of the certificate applicant's identity.